GoromonziSouthViolence Zanu PF thugs who violently attacked our members on Sunday in Goromonzi South have been identified as James Marifani & Zaka.

-MDC Alliance has said the attackers were identified as James Marifani and Zaka and is urging the Zimbabwe Republic Police to take action.
+MDC Alliance last Sunday said the attackers were identified as James Marifani and Zaka and is urging the Zimbabwe Republic Police to take action.
 Said MDC Alliance:

 GoromonziSouthViolence Zanu PF thugs who violently attacked our members on Sunday in Goromonzi South have been identified as James Marifani & Zaka.